Imprint of Early Dark Energy in Stochastic Gravitational Wave Background: Appendix A: Velocity-dependent One-Scale Model

 Consequently, the loops number density at evolution time $t$ with particular loop size $\ell(t_i)=\alpha t_i$ that formed at time $t_i$ reads

 with

-where $C_{\rm eff}$ implies that the energy gain from string network, and $a^{3}$ is due to number density dilution.
-The $\gamma=\sqrt{2}$ is loop Lorentz boost \cite{Blanco-Pillado:2013qja,Blanco-Pillado:2017oxo}.
+where $C_{\rm eff}$ implies that the loop energy gain from string network, $a^{3}$ is due to number density dilution, $\gamma=\sqrt{2}$ is loop Lorentz boost \cite{Blanco-Pillado:2013qja,Blanco-Pillado:2017oxo}.
+The $m$ dependence to VOS model parameters $\bar{v}$, $\xi$, and $C_{\rm eff}$ have shown in Fig.~\ref{FVOS}, respectively.
 EDE locally influences the universe expansion rate around $a(t)\sim a_c$, and therefore it would influence the $C_{\rm eff}$ on such a period.
 A smaller $C_{\rm eff}$ implies a faster universe expansion rate, i.e.~smaller $m$.
-It is because of a less frequently intercommuation rate in a faster expanding universe.
+It is because of a less frequent intercommuation rate in a faster-expanding universe.

-We present $C_{\rm eff}$ versus scaling factor $a$ in Fig.~\ref{FCeff}, the bumps on the black curve are caused by the changing relativistic degree of freedom in early universe.
+We present $C_{\rm eff}$ versus scaling factor $a$ in Fig.~\ref{FCeff}, the changing relativistic degree of freedom causes the bumps on the black curve in the early universe.
 EDE locally influences $C_{\rm eff}$ around $a_c$ as the colored ranges.
-Before $a_c$, EDE behaves as a cosmological constant that accelerates the universe expansion rate, and therefore $C_{\rm eff}$ is smaller than the one in $\Lambda$CDM around the $a_c$.
-Shortly after, EDE starts diluting with a dilution rate that is faster or equals to radiation-like components, then the universe expansion rate $m$ turns to slightly larger than the $m$ in $\Lambda$CDM.
-Consequently, $C_{\rm eff}$ increases to slightly higher than in $\Lambda$CDM.
+Before $a_c$, EDE behaves as a cosmological constant that speeds up the universe expansion rate, $C_{\rm eff}$ is thus smaller than the one in $\Lambda$CDM around the $a_c$.
+Suddenly, EDE dilutes at $a_c$ with a dilution rate that equal to or faster than a radiation-like components, and therefore, $C_{\rm eff}$ shows a sudden change.
+Then, the universe expansion rate $m$ turns to slightly larger than the $m$ in $\Lambda$CDM; $C_{\rm eff}$ increases to slightly higher.
 All curves converge when EDE energy density isn't comparable to other components.